 Spectrum Scholars receive a number of benefits in addition to their scholarship funds, these include:

-- Complimentary one-yr. student membership to ALA (includes one-yr. subscription to American Libraries).
+- Complimentary one-year student membership to ALA (includes a one-year subscription to American Libraries).

 - Complimentary memberships to ALA divisions and participating Round Tables and Affiliates during the scholarship year.

 - Opportunities for matching scholarships from participating library schools and other regional library associations.

 - Access to colleagues via an electronic discussion list, and various private and open online communities.

 - Posted information on job/internship/residency opportunities all over the country and in different types of libraries.

 - Networking with other Spectrum Scholars and library leaders.